Hard bop: Origins

 David Rosenthal sees the development of hard bop as a response to both a decline in bebop and the rise of rhythm and blues:

 The early fifties saw an extremely dynamic Rhythm and Blues scene take shape....
 This music, and not cool jazz, was what chronologically separated bebop and hard bop in ghettos.
 Young jazz musicians, of course, enjoyed and listened to these R & B sounds which, among other things, began the amalgam of blues and gospel that would later be dubbed 'soul music.'
 And it is in this vigorously creative black pop music, at a time when bebop seemed to have lost both its direction and its audience, that some of hard bop's roots may be found.

 A key recording in the early development of hard bop was Silver's composition "The Preacher", which was considered "old-timey" or "corny", such that Blue Note head Alfred Lion was hesitant to record the song.
 However, the song became a successful hit.

 Miles Davis, who had performed the title track of his album Walkin' at the inaugural Newport Jazz Festival in 1954, would form the Miles Davis Quintet with John Coltrane in 1955, becoming prominent in hard bop before moving on to other styles.
-Other early documents were the two volumes of the Blue Note albums A Night at Birdland, also from 1954, recorded by the Jazz Messengers at Birdland months before the Davis set at Newport.
+Other early documents were the two volumes of the Blue Note albums A Night at Birdland, also from 1954, recorded by the Blakey's quintet at Birdland months before the Davis set at Newport.
 Clifford Brown, the trumpeter on the Birdland albums, formed the Brown-Roach Quintet with drummer Max Roach.
 Among the pianists in the band were Richie Powell and Carl Perkins, both of whom died at a young age.